daniel-ilett/blog/_posts/2020-02-26-tut3-9-obra-dithering.md

 float thresholdLum = dot(threshold, float3(0.299f, 0.587f, 0.114f));
 ~~~

 Now we'll perform the thresholding.
-We could use a hard cutoff as described, but even *Obra Dinn* cheats in places and blends colours slightly.
+We could use a hard cutoff as described, but even *Obra Dinn* cheats in places and blends colours slightly, resulting in an effect which isn’t strictly 1-bit.
 Instead, we'll sample `_ColorRampTex` based on whether the image pixel overcomes the threshold, but take into account *by how much* it overcomes the threshold.
 It's a very small difference but I like it better this way.
 After the thresholding step, we're done with the shader.

 ~~~glsl
 float rampVal = lum < thresholdLum ? thresholdLum - lum : 1.0f;